bnb-chain/greenfield-whitepaper/part1/ch8.md

 For example, the "execute" trait of a data object.
 That concept points out that some data are runnable programs.
 Greenfield may create a more transparent computing environment.
-Users are comfortable with using or devoting their data to particular programs stored on Greenfield because they can verify the program, they do not have to worry about the program may change after their confirmation, and they know the program can only
+Users are comfortable using or devoting their data to particular programs stored on Greenfield because they can verify the program, they do not have to worry about the program may change after their confirmation, and they know the program can only